Immanuel-C/Immanuel-C/README.md

 Im Immanuel a young dev thats trying to get a job in the games industry in the future!
 I am currently 15 years old.

-- 🌱 I’m currently learning one graphics api(s) which are Vulkan and Direct3D12.
+- 🌱 I’m currently learning Vulkan and Direct3D12.

 - ✅ The graphics api I have already learned is OpenGL.
-I have also learned how to communicate with drivers and do other low level tasks like that!
+I have also learned how to work with other low level apis like Win32 and X11.